Welcome to our Carp Fishing Home Page

 Common carp are extremely popular with anglers in many parts of Europe and among a small niche of anglers in the United States.
 Carp are also popular among spear and bow fisherman.
-The common carp can grow up to nearly 4 feet and weigh more than 80 pounds, although, most carp will range from 2 to 3 pounds in most ponds, lakes and rivers.
+For this section, we will be focusing on the common carp, however, there are many other species of carp as well.
+Common carp can grow up to nearly 4 feet and weigh more than 80 pounds, although, most carp will range from 2 to 3 pounds in most ponds, lakes and rivers.
 Bigger fish in the 8 to 10 pound range are fairly common throughout the country and fish over 15 pounds are considered trophy fish.

 Shop our “Gone Fishing Shirts” line on shopify.